-According to the CDC, 1 in 5 adults in America experience a mental health issue.
-The recent suicide and other repercussions of mental health issues among high profile chefs have brought to light the need for intervention within the culinary industry.
+The restaurant industry employs 14.7 million people in the US, accounting for more than 10% of the population.
 Culinary workers were recently given the chance to express their concerns in an informal survey from Chefs with Issues.
-Chefs with Issues, in collaboration with The Heirloom Foundation found that out of almost 1000 respondents to this survey, 94% reported having current or past mental health issues.
+Chefs with Issues, in collaboration with the Heirloom Foundation found that out of more than 2000 respondents to this survey, 94% reported having current or past mental health issues.
 The top 3 issues reported were Depression, Anxiety, and Substance Abuse, with 73% reporting suffering from multiple mental health conditions.
 These respondents point to the need to destigmatize mental health issues among restaurant workers, with only 2% feeling that they could speak openly at work.
 There was also evidence of a need to increase resources for effective coping among our culinary workers, with only 18% of respondents receiving insurance through their workplace.